MahdiAljazairi/chat-app-css-illustration-solution/README.md

 ### Hardest part

 Strangely enough, the hardest part of building this page was the background.
 Not the illustration itself.
-Mostly because at first I decided to do it with pseudo-elements instead of a `background-image` inorder to achieve a responsible background.
-The decision which resulted in scrolling issues because the pseudo-elements had to extend out of the viewport, but not out of the body -at least vertically for the mobile version.
+Mostly because at first, I decided to do it with pseudo-elements instead of a `background-image` inorder to achieve a responsible background.
+The decision which resulted in scrolling issues because the pseudo-elements had to extend out of the viewport, but not out of the body -so they scroll vertically on mobiles.

 Eventually I realized setting multiple background images was the best approach for such situation.
 But the perfectionist inside me is still unconvinced though 😐.

 ### What I learned

 The `tranform` property doesn't change the proportions of an element..
 That's the reason for the first issue in the next section.

 ### Known issues

 - Not suitable for landscape displays with less than 650px height viewport.
-- Styles contain plenty of ___Magical Numbers___ 🪄.
+- Styles contain plenty of _Magical Numbers_ 🪄.
 - No animation.

 ### Continued development